Rejjak/rn-riyo-cli/README.md

 The RN RIYO CLI is a development tool for react native app development.
 # Features!

-  - Generating standard project structure with respect to type i.e, `sidebar`,`tabbar` and `basic`
+  - Generating standard project structure and navigation with respect to type i.e, `sidebar`,`tabbar` and `basic`
-  - Best rounting configuration implemented that developer can understand easily
+  - Best rounting configuration implemented over there
-  - Managing application package name and app name easily through this CLI that developer can change their android package name and App name without go to any specific file
+  - Managing application package name and app name easily using this CLI that developer can change their android package name and App name without go to any specific file
-  - Generating keystore file and place this file in where its need be and edit some files with this keystore information
+  - Generating keystore file, after generating this file, it will autometically configure as react native process.You no need to change menually
   - At the time of generating new screen, it's autometically imported to the navigation configurtion file
   - At the time of generating new screen a style file aslo be generate and this will import to this screen with some common code
-  - Developer can aslo generate a single file, i.e., component, style and service as per requirment with this CLI
+  - Developer can aslo generate a single file, i.e., component, style and service as per requirment
-  - Lastly, using this CLI, developer can save their time for creating a new application
+  - Lastly, using this CLI, developer can save their time for creating a new application and maintain best project structure